 Find Small Town Charm & Big Time Lakes in Albert Lea

 Albert Lea is known as the “Land between the Lakes” for its location between Fountain and Albert Lea lakes.
 Take a cruise on Albert Lea Lake aboard the Pelican Breeze II, a 60-foot riverboat replica complete with two smokestacks and a paddlewheel.

 The Jay C. Hormel Nature Center in Austin began in 1927 with a single tree, planted by Jay, the son of Hormel Foods founder George A. Hormel.
-Today, this 507-acre nature center features hardwood and pine forest, wetlands, a restored prairie, walking trails, and 10 miles of hiking, cross-country skiing and snowshoeing trails.
+Today, this 507-acre nature center features hardwood and pine forest, wetlands, a restored prairie, walking trails, and 10 miles of hiking.

 Visit at night to see the planets, stars and constellations through the 12-foot ash dome of the Sola Fide Observatory’s 10-inch refractor telescope, open on select weekends.
 The main building features hands-on activities and live displays including snakes and salamanders.
 Naturalists offer programs from wildflower hikes to monarch tagging, bird banding and more.
-A new interpretive center is set to open on Earth Day this year.
+Make sure to stop by the newly opened interpretive center.

 Great River Bluffs State Park boasts breathtaking bluff-top vistas of the Mississippi River Valley near Winona.
 Located in the Richard J. Dorer Memorial Hardwood Forest, the park has hardwood forest, pine plantations, "goat" prairies and fields that support an abundance of rare and diverse species.
 Don’t miss the view from the King's Bluff Trail.